- Practice Areas

 Wrongful death is perhaps the most emotionally taxing personal injury claim.
 You’ve lost a loved one due to someone else’s careless mistake, and now you seek justice and closure.
 Your recently deceased loved one’s medical bills, funeral expenses, and burial costs may be inundating your family, on top of dealing with your own personal grief.
 You may know exactly who is to blame for your loved one’s death, or you may need a team of investigators to identify the defendant(s).

 Citizens of South Carolina can come to the Hawkins Law Firm for help with wrongful death claims when they think that something about a death just isn’t right.
 You may know exactly who is to blame for your loved one’s death, or you may need a team of investigators to identify the defendant(s).
 Common situations that result in wrongful death include:

 The frequency of motor vehicle accidents and fatalities in South Carolina tends to increase during the holiday times.
 Regardless of the circumstance of the wrongful death, you need a team of attorneys who will handle your case to avoid causing your family additional pain and anxiety.

 Wrongful death cases follow much the same processes as other personal injury cases when it comes to proving negligence.
 Like other cases, the plaintiff(s) must identify a defendant and file a claim with the South Carolina civil courts.
-Bringing a successful wrongful death claim requires four elements:
+Wether you are filing a death claim in Charleston or Spartanburg, or anywhere else in South Carolina, bringing a successful wrongful death claim requires four elements:

 The Hawkins Law Firm can help you with these four elements during mediation or in a trial, if your case goes to court.